alanmitchell/bmon/docs/source/bmon-architecture.rst

 `Models <https://docs.djangoproject.com/en/1.8/topics/db/models>`_ in
 the Django application.

-The User interacts with the BMON applicaton through a web browser.
+The User interacts with the BMON application through a web browser.
 The Django server app supplies HTML documents and associated JavaScript to the user's browser.
 The browser application issues AJAX requests back to the server to supply data to the charts and reports used to analyze the sensor data.
-As well as viewing and analyzing sensor data, a user can log into the BMON application through the `Django Admin interface <https://docs.djangoproject.com/en/1.8/intro/tutorial02>`_ and configure the applcation.
+As well as viewing and analyzing sensor data, a user can log into the BMON application through the `Django Admin interface <https://docs.djangoproject.com/en/1.8/intro/tutorial02>`_ and configure the application.
 Adding buildings, sensors, alert conditions, etc. is done through the Admin interface.

 Details on Django Server Application